 Dealing with multiple opponents is extremely difficult.
 While you begin dealing with one opponent another starts to strike you in the back.
 When you turn to deal with this second person, a third person strikes you in the face.
 Then the first person starts to hit you in the back.
 You can’t win.

 This scenario demonstrates the difficulties and pitfalls of dealing with multiple attackers.
-In this scenario the primary rule of dealing with multiple attackers has been violated.
+In this scenario, the primary rule of dealing with multiple attackers has been violated.
 That primary rule is: never stay in the middle.

-There are several strategies you might employ to ensure you are not left in the middle to fend off a group of people that has surrounded you.
+There are several strategies you might employ to ensure you are not left in the middle to fend off a group of people that have surrounded you.
 We will discuss several options you might consider.

 The first is to move immediately between two of the opponents.
 You now have the possible option of fleeing.
 If you can outrun everyone, this is your best option.
 You might elect to strike or disable the potentially fastest runner so that he or she is unable to run you down from behind as you flee.